Drug Facts: Insulin (The Basics)

 Most people inject themselves with insulin using a pre-filled insulin pen.
 The pen is dialed up to the correct dose and then administered using a disposable needle.
 A second option is using vial and syringe, which I consider to be the old school method.
 Using this technique, you use a syringe to pull up insulin from a bottle (also known as a vial), just like when you get a shot at the doctor’s office.
 This option is sometimes less expensive depending on your insurance coverage, but it’s not as convenient.
 I sometimes get nervous when my patients are using vial and syringe because the numbers on the syringe can be hard to read and I’m not sure if they’re giving themselves the exact amount of insulin they wanted.
 Thirdly, insulin can be administered using an insulin pump.
 Insulin pumps are computerized devices that administer insulin into the body through a catheter placed under the skin.
 Basically, a little needle in stuck in the skin and then a medical-grade sticker holds it into place.
 This is connected to tubing which is connected to the pump.
 Insulin pumps generally give people the best blood sugar control, and they can provide more flexibility and customization.

 If you’re the type of person that has a lot of reactions to medications, insulin might be a good fit for you.
-Allergic reactions are rare seeing as though it’s a hormone the body naturally produces.
+Allergic reactions are rare since insulin is a hormone the body naturally produces.
 Some real potential side effects, however, are hypoglycemia and weight gain.
 If you take too much insulin, change your dietary habits, or increase activity, blood sugars can go TOO low.
-So if you take insulin, make sure to talk to your provider or Certified Diabetes Educator about the signs and symptoms of hypoglycemia as well as how to treat it.
-So, what’s the weight gain all about?
+So if you take insulin, make sure to talk to your provider or Certified Diabetes Care and Education Specialist about the signs and symptoms of hypoglycemia as well as how to treat it.
+Surprised that insulin causes weight gain?
+A lot of people I talk to are.
 Insulin’s job is to move sugar out of the bloodstream and into the cells.
 If this sugar isn’t used as energy, it’s going to be stored as fat.
-Losing weight while taking insulin is very possible (I’ve personally seen several cases), but can be challenging at times.
-If you’re struggling, talk to a Registered Dietitian Nutritionist and/or Certified Diabetes Educator!
+Losing weight while taking insulin is very possible (I’ve personally seen it MANY MANY times), but it can be challenging at times.
+If you’re struggling, talk to a Registered Dietitian Nutritionist and/or Certified Diabetes Care and Education Specialist!